ckeditor/ckeditor4-docs/docs/guide/dev/features/easyimage/README.md

 *   Full Size Image – it stretches the widget to 100% of editor's width
 *   Side Image – it changes Easy Image width to 25% of editor's width and put it aside, on the right

-There are three more, additional styles, that are responsible for aligning image and could be additionally enabled:

-*   Left Align
-*   Center
-*   Right Align

 By default all styles are applied via CSS classes and produces markup similar to the on on the following snippet :